 - Your number links bookstores, libraries, and other businesses to your book’s information.

-- Your ISBN will allow you to market and distribute your book effectively across various platforms.
+- It will allow you to market and distribute your book effectively across various self-publishing platforms.

-- Your ISBN will allow you to collect and analyze any sales information.
+- Your ISBN will enable you to collect and analyze sales data.

-- Your number ensures that your book information will be stored in the Books In Print Database, which is consulted by retailers, publishers, and libraries worldwide.
+- Your number ensures your book information is stored in the Books In Print Database, which is consulted by retailers, publishers, and libraries worldwide.

 - It will improve the likelihood that your book will be discovered and purchased.